Top 12 Free Things to Do in Catania, Sicily

 If you’re planning a trip to Sicily, make sure you add Catania to your itinerary!
 This coastal city is an ancient port city that sits at the base of the famous volcano, Mt.
 Etna.
 Here you will find seafood dishes like nowhere else, a beautiful variety of architecture, miles of beach, a bustling shopping district, and so much more.

 The good thing is you can easily explore this Sicilian city on a budget!
 Catania makes for a great base location if you want to explore Mt.
-Etna by bike or by foot.
-But it’s also worth exploring as well.
-There is so much to see and do in Catania, Sicily.
+Etna by bike or on foot.
+But Catania itself is worth exploring.
+There is so much to see and do in this Sicilian city.

 This historical landmark is located at the end of Via Giuseppe Garibaldi.
 It was originally built to celebrate a royal wedding between King Ferdinand I of the Two Sicilies and Maria Carolina of Austria.
 It's built of alternating white stone and local dark lava blocks.

 While this is a museum you can pay to enter, it is worth a visit to admire from the outside.
 Originally built as a military fort, Castello Ursino was rebuilt after a lave flow damaged it in 1669.
 Now it houses historical, cultural, and archaeological artifacts.

 This stunning baroque cathedral is known for its frescoes, domed ceiling, and intricate architectural details.
 It is beautiful from the outside, but well worth a FREE visit inside as well.

 The square famous for its elephant statue, and also the location of the cathedral above, is a great place to walk around.
 Along with the beautiful cathedral, in Piazza del Duomo you will find the Fountain of the Elephant monument, Porta Uzeda, stores, and restaurants.